ozan-koksal/bloom-filters/README.md

 ## Looking Forward

 As we prepare for the upcoming peak season, this Bloom filter implementation represents our commitment to building resilient, scalable systems.
-The foundations are solid, and we're confident this approach will significantly improve our ability to handle traffic spikes during events like Black Friday.
+The foundations are solid, and this approach will significantly improve our ability to handle traffic spikes during events like Black Friday.

 The key insight driving this optimization is that you don't always need perfect accuracy—sometimes "probably not" is good enough, especially when combined with a secondary verification step.
 This approach allows us to scale our CDC pipeline to handle massive traffic spikes while keeping our infrastructure costs under control.

-If you're dealing with similar filtering challenges at scale, consider whether a probabilistic approach might be the solution you're looking for.
+If you're dealing with similar filtering challenges at scale, consider whether a probabilistic approach is the solution you're looking for.
 Based on our analysis, the performance gains are transformative for high-throughput systems.

 ## Further reading